-Description: This rare member of the finch family has a bill specialized for extracting seed form spruce cones.
+Description: This rare member of the finch family has a bill specialized for extracting seed from spruce cones.
 Their appearance at the Garden is associated with variations in spruce cone abundance.
 Look for them around the conifers.

 Regular (expected annually; defined as the average number of individual birds per birding day, week, or month expected by an experienced observer under normal circumstances in the proper habitat at the optimum time of season):